-Double-deep rack stores one pallet load behind another in a structure that’s twice as deep as selective rack.
-Double deep rack doubles storage, but it limits access and flexibility.

-To access the rear pallet load, the front pallet position must be empty.
+Double-deep racks store one pallet load behind another in a structure that’s twice as deep as a selective rack.
+Double deep racks double storage, but they limit access and flexibility.
+For example, to access the rear pallet load, the front pallet position must be empty.

 Double handling is necessary unless pallets are stored on a last-in/first-out basis.
-In most cases, two pallets with the same product are stored in a slot of a double-deep rack, which limits flexibility and requires a deep-reach lift truck to access loads in the rear position.
+In most cases, two pallets with the same product are stored in a slot of a double-deep rack.
+This also limits flexibility and requires a deep-reach lift truck to access loads in the rear position.

-Pallets are stored on a last-in/first-out basis.
-Each bay is typically dedicated to a single product, so drive-in rack is best used for storing large quantities of the same product.
+Each bay is typically dedicated to a single product, so drive-in racks are best used for densely storing large quantities of the same product.
 They work well where an entire bay of product is moved at once, such as in staging product for shipping.